Ocyrus47/milestone1/README.md

     <li>FAQ page, table with FAQs and dropdown buttons to view answers - Gives potential clients easy to find answers to their common questions. - Javascript Needed for dropdown functionality.</li>
 </ul>

+## Testing

+This website code was validate by using **W3C CSS Validation Service** and **W3C Markup Validation Service**.

+## Deployment

+This project was developed using Gitpod IDE.
+Commits to git and pushed to Github were mage using the built in function in Gitpod.